Dental Bridges in Des Moines, IA

 Depending on the version of dental bridges, there are a few ways they can be placed.
 If the patient and dentist have agreed upon placing these restorations in the traditional route, the dentist will first contour the neighboring teeth of the missing tooth to shape them down.
 Once the enamel of the teeth and some tooth tissue is removed, the dentist will take an impression of the teeth.
 The impression can either be taken digitally or with a mold.

 Once the impression is taken of the newly reshaped teeth, the dentist will send the impression to their dental lab to have them custom-made.
 The custom bridge will typically be created within 1-2 weeks.
-During this waiting period, the dental professional will bond some temporary crowns on the contoured teeth while the permanent ones are being made.
+During this waiting period, the dental professional will bond some temporary crowns to the contoured teeth while the permanent ones are being made.
 Once the bridge or bridges as complete, the dentist will call the patient back into the office to have the permanent bridge placed in the mouth.
 This procedure typically doesn’t require the use of any form of sedation.
-However, this can also depend on the patient and if they feel emotions of anxiety of stress prior to the procedure.
+However, this can also depend on the patient and if they feel emotions of anxiety or stress prior to the procedure.
 Talk to your dentist about numbing or sedation before the treatment.

 Contact Iowa Dental Group at (515) 277-6358 to find out more information about your dental bridge options today.